Extension Master Food Volunteer Program

 About the Program

-The NC Cooperative Extension Master Food Volunteer (EMFV) program provides citizens with an opportunity to extend the work of Cooperative Extension by providing unbiased, research-based information on food systems, cooking and food safety to our community.
-Under the guidance of Family and Consumer Sciences (FCS) Extension Agents, volunteers complete a 30-hour training and service, volunteers earn the status of Extension Master Food Volunteer.
+The Extension Master Food Volunteer (EMFV) program provides citizens with an opportunity to extend the work of N.C.
+Cooperative Extension by providing unbiased, research-based information on food systems, cooking, and food safety to our community.
+Under the guidance of Family and Consumer Sciences (FCS) Extension Agents, volunteers complete a 30-hour training and service and earn the status of Extension Master Food Volunteer.

 Who Can Become a Volunteer?

-Volunteers from New Hanover, Brunswick and Pender Counties are invited to participate!
+Volunteers from Brunswick and New Hanover County are invited to participate!

 What is Expected?